RoboJackets/inventory-management/README.md

 4. Import the database schema into mySQL*

 *Database schema file will be posted once the final schema is decided upon

+####Barcodes
+While any barcode can be used for this inventory system, the barcode protocol of choice by the RoboJackets is [UPC-E](http://en.wikipedia.org/wiki/Universal_Product_Code).
+It is a one-dimensional barcode formatted as 6 data digits followed by 1 check digit.
+Valid characters for the UPC-E protocol are numbers 0 through 9.
+Both of these characteristics provide exactly 1 million unique barcodes for use.